yihenghu317/demo_system/README.md

 One is to upload into author paper system which has two examples.

 The other is for the user movie system which has one set of data.

+We provide process_author_paper_data.py and process_user_movie_data.py to process the original data.